 I've been interested in storytelling since I could read and write.

-As a kid, I Xeroxed my storybooks to pass out to classmates.
-As a teenager, I revived my high school's long-dormant newspaper and even landed a few of my radio commentaries on NPR (thanks to the awesome nonprofit Youth Radio).
+As a kid, I Xeroxed my little stories to pass out to classmates.
+In high school, I revived my school's long-dormant newspaper and even landed a few of my radio pieces on NPR (thanks to the awesome nonprofit Youth Radio).

-After studying broadcast journalism at NYU, I cut my teeth working behind the scenes in international news and documentary production.
-And sometimes, despite zero acting ability, I appeared in front of the camera, most notably in reenactments for Japanese network news (perhaps a story for another time).
+After studying journalism at NYU, I worked behind the scenes in news and documentary television.
+And sometimes, I appeared in front of the camera, most notably in reenactments on Japanese network news (perhaps a story for another time!)